RohanAntony/rohanantony.github.io/src/content/projects/pipecat-and-cloudflare.md

 | Ops burden | Low–medium (one bot + proxy) | None | Medium–high (SFU; + Redis/TURN/LB & scaling for distributed) |
 | Maturity | WebSocket adapter is **beta** | GA (managed) | GA software, self-operated |

 All three are SFUs forwarding packets rather than mixing them.
 The real difference is *how much you assemble and operate yourself*.
-With LiveKit Cloud, `AgentSession(llm=openai.realtime.RealtimeModel())` and the SDK handle signaling, turn detection, interruptions, reconnection, and global placement.
-Self-hosted LiveKit gives you that same SDK ergonomics but hands you the servers to run.
-With the Cloudflare approach, I wrote the transport, the framing, the resampling, and the signaling proxy — the whole thing fit in under 24 hours and gave me full visibility into where every millisecond and every byte goes.
+With LiveKit Cloud, the Agents SDK handles signaling, turn detection, interruptions, reconnection, and global placement in a batteries-included package.
+Pipecat covers the same agent-layer capabilities — STT, LLM, TTS, turn detection, interruptions — but is transport-agnostic, meaning it works across platforms including Cloudflare, Daily, and LiveKit itself.
+The trade is more explicit configuration in exchange for full control and no per-minute meters.
+Self-hosted LiveKit gives you LiveKit's SDK ergonomics but hands you the servers to run.

 ## Cloudflare vs LiveKit: latency